How do epiphytic and surrounding seawater bacterial communities shift with the development of the Saccharina japonica farmed in the Northern China?

 Item Type: Publication - Article

-Additional Keywords: Keywords: epibacterial communities, surrounding seawater bacterial communities, Saccharina japonica, temporal shift, 16S rRNA gene amplicon sequencing, seaweeds
+Additional Keywords: Keywords: epibacterial communities, surrounding seawater bacterial communities, Saccharina japonica, temporal shift, 16S rRNA gene amplicon sequencing, seaweeds.

 Divisions: Plymouth Marine Laboratory > Science Areas > Marine Ecology and Biodiversity